snr-laboratory/snrlab-microfab-trial0/doc/CCD/Standard CCD Fabrication Sequence.md

 ## **Standard CCD Fabrication Sequence**

-The conventional process for fabricating scientific CCDs involves the following core steps:
+The conventional process for fabricating CCDs involves the following core steps:

 1. **Wafer Preparation**
     - High-resistivity silicon wafers are cleaned and polished[^2][^6][^8].